Planning and Operations

 Layer 1: Inbound logistics

-The cost of getting product from supplier to your distribution network.
-This includes international freight (ocean, air), customs and clearance, domestic linehaul from port to DC, and any cross-dock or consolidation activity.
-These costs vary by supplier origin, product type, and shipment mode, but are typically allocated per unit or per cube.
+The cost of getting product from supplier to your distribution network, including international freight, customs and clearance, domestic linehaul from port to DC, and any cross-dock or consolidation activity.
+These costs vary by supplier origin, product type, and shipment mode, and are typically allocated per unit or per cube.

 Layer 2: Warehousing and handling

-The cost of receiving, storing, and processing product through the distribution centre.
-This includes receiving and putaway, storage (floor space or racked), pick and pack for outbound orders, and any value-added services (kitting, labelling, gift wrapping).
-These costs vary significantly by order profile: a full-pallet store replenishment order is far cheaper to process per unit than a single-item e-commerce order that requires individual pick, pack, and consignment labelling.
+The cost of receiving, storing, and processing product through the distribution centre: receiving and putaway, storage, pick and pack for outbound orders, and any value-added services such as kitting, labelling, or gift wrapping.
+These costs vary significantly by order profile.
+A full-pallet store replenishment order is far cheaper to process per unit than a single-item e-commerce order requiring individual pick, pack, and consignment labelling.

 Layer 3: Outbound transport

 The cost of moving product from the DC to the customer or store.
 For store replenishment, this is typically a scheduled, consolidated delivery on a defined route.
-For e-commerce, it may involve a carrier network with per-consignment pricing that varies by weight, dimensions, destination, and service level (standard, express, same-day).
+For e-commerce, it involves a carrier network with per-consignment pricing that varies by weight, dimensions, destination, and service level.
 Last-mile delivery cost is the single largest variable in most retail cost-to-serve models, and the one most frequently underestimated.

 Layer 4: Returns and reverse logistics

 The cost of processing returned items: receiving, inspecting, restocking or disposing, and managing the customer service interaction.
-Returns rates in Australian online retail vary by category but commonly range from 10 to 30% in apparel and footwear.
-Each return carries a direct logistics cost (return shipping, handling, inspection) and an indirect cost (the item may not be resaleable at full price, and the customer service interaction consumes labour).
+Returns rates in Australian online retail commonly range from 10 to 30% in apparel and footwear.
+Each return carries a direct logistics cost and an indirect cost, the item may not be resaleable at full price, and the customer service interaction consumes labour.

 Layer 5: Overhead allocation